DXC-0/Respect-My-Internet/README.md

 For the update part, schedule a cron task or use the [update.sh](https://github.com/TheCyberArcher/Respect-My-Internet/blob/main/update.sh) script at the startup login (in KDE-Plasma or Gnome-Shell) \
 If you have problems, apply whitelists.

----> Your can also install manually install the list from [respect-my-internet.txt](https://github.com/TheCyberArcher/Respect-My-Internet/blob/main/blocklist/respect-my-internet.txt)
+---> Your can also install manually the list from [respect-my-internet.txt](https://github.com/TheCyberArcher/Respect-My-Internet/blob/main/blocklist/respect-my-internet.txt)

 ---